-This chart provides a quick summary of how much BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend for 2022-23.
+This chart provides a quick summary of how much BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend \$2,117,693 for the 2022-23 school year.
-Of that amount, \$1,613,137 is tied to actions/services in the LCAP and \$504,556 is not included in the LCAP.
+The text description of the above chart is as follows: BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend \$2,453,298 for the 2023-24 school year.
+Of that amount, \$1,776,984. is tied to actions/services in the LCAP and \$676,314 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-The amount of \$504,556 include one time and new funding, these monies will be used for expenditures related to impacts from COVID and school closures.
+There is \$676,314 worth of expenses in the General Fund that are not included in the LCAP.
+These monies will be used for expenditures related to impacts from COVID, school closures and facility needs.
 These impacts created needs in: Social-emotional learning (SEL) support for students and staff, academic support for students and staff, and family resources.
-Also excluded from the LCAP are administrative and special education costs.

-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year

-In 2022-23, BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) is projecting it will receive \$482,918 based on the enrollment of foster youth, English learner, and low-income students.
+In 2023-24, BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) is projecting it will receive \$545,413 based on the enrollment of foster youth, English learner, and low-income students.
 BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) must describe how it intends to increase or improve services for high needs students in the LCAP.
-BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend \$481,610 towards meeting this requirement, as described in the LCAP.
+BURREL UNION ELEMENTARY SCHOOL DISTRICT (BUESD) plans to spend \$568,024 towards meeting this requirement, as described in the LCAP.